-3.3.3 OPEN ACCESS TO RESULTS
+2.3 OPEN ACCESS TO RESULTS

 According to the Act on Public Support for Scientific Research no. 3/2003 with later amendments, results of research funded by public funds shall be published in open access, unless otherwise agreed upon.
 Researchers who receive funding from IRF must guarantee that their research findings will be available through open access.
-Researchers may either publish in journals with an open access practice, or in open searchable, digital repositories along with the publication in a traditional subscription journal 6.
+Researchers may either publish in open access journals, or in open searchable, digital repositories along with publication in a traditional subscription journal5.
 The final peer reviewed manuscript shall be returned to the repository immediately after the article has been accepted for publication.
-If the journal demands a waiting period prior to open access, the grantee shall upon submission of manuscript to repository specify that the the article shall be made available for public acces automatically when the waiting period expires.
+If the journal demands a waiting period prior to open access, the grantee shall upon submission of manuscript to repository specify that the article shall be made available for public access automatically when the waiting period expires.